bad64/OneBoard/README.md

 Order from JLCPCB (other boardhouses might work, this is just the one I tried).
 Tweak the order to your liking, but make sure to choose Standard PCBA instead of Economic PCBA.
 The ESP32 is a Standard-only part for some reason.
 If you feel confident that you can solder it yourself feel free to omit it from your order, you'll save a few bucks !

+Add the BOM and Pick&Place files when prompted.
+You should be good to go.

 ## Soldering guide

 What neither the BOM nor Pick & Place file includes is what's left for you to solder on, namely the Kailh Choc hotswap sockets, and maybe the ESP32-S3-WROOM-1 if you opted for the cheap SMT option.
 They're all easy but since there's a whole gaggle of sockets, it's gonna take a minute.